 ||8:17 pm PST

 ||8:51 pm PST

-Note that you do not actually have to note the time for each star.
-It is presumed that you will list the stars in the order that you plan to observe them, and will start at the top of the list, and work your way down.
-You should note the time that you observe the first star, and, about every 10 minutes or so, you should note the time that you observe whatever star you are observing at that time.
-You can then draw an arrow from the first time, to the next one, to indicate that all the stars in-between were observed at in-between times.
-If one of the stars was not observed at all during that time, just leave its altitude and azimuth blank; but if you simply observe it "out of turn", put parentheses around the time (as shown for the first observation of Fomalhaut, above), to indicate that although it was observed out of order, the other stars were not.
-You should write your name(s) in the upper right corner of each data sheet, so that if you misplace the sheet, there is some hope that it might be returned to you.
+You do not need to note the time for each star.
+It is presumed that you will list the stars in the order that you plan to observe them, start at the top of the list, and work your way down.
+You should note the time that you observe the first star, and about every 10 minutes or so, note the time that you observe whatever star you are observing at that time.
+You can then draw an arrow from the first time to the next one to indicate that all the in-between stars were observed at in-between times.
+If one of the stars was not observed at all during that time, leave its altitude and azimuth blank; but if you simply observe it "out of turn", put parentheses around the time (as shown for the first observation of Fomalhaut, above), to indicate that although it was observed out of order, the other stars were not.
+You should write your name(s) in the upper right corner of each data sheet, so that if you misplace the sheet there is some hope that it might be returned to you.
 You should also write the date that the observations were made at the head of the table, as it may be critical to analyzing them.
-Any sheet of paper which you use for this class should show your name, and the date you made the observations recorded on the sheet.
+Any sheet of paper that you use for this class should show your name and the date you made the observations recorded on the sheet.
 When you reach the end of a set, even if you recorded the time recently, you should record the current time; then, when you start the next set, record the starting time.
 If you do not take a break between sets of observations, this should mean that the last time for one set and the first time for the next set should be almost identical.

 Ideal and Reasonable Project Goals: